microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 C += A @ B
 ```

 A naive algorithm for matrix multiplication typically contains 3 nested for-loops.
-Expressed in Python, this will look like:
+Expressed in Python, this can look like:

 ```
 for i in range(M):